 The district has high performers like Walnut Hills High School and Clifton Fairview German Language School where parents camp out for up to two weeks to secure a spot – but many of its neighborhood schools are fraught with problems.

-Under a new evaluation system, the Ohio Department of Education gave CPS six F's, one D and two C's in August, highlighting the need for improvement in areas like its 66 percent four-year high school graduation rate and 68 percent five-year rate.
+evaluation system, the Ohio Department of Education gave CPS six F's, one D and two C's in August, highlighting the need for improvement in areas like its 66 percent four-year high school graduation rate and 68 percent five-year rate.

 The issue of inconsistent quality within the school system was a campaign theme, with candidates lamenting how parents camp out for 10 or 12 days and nights to enroll their kindergartners at Fairview Clifton Language School in Clifton while neighborhood schools suffer from high dropout rates and poor outcomes.